venam/blog/_posts/2015-09-25-group-work.markdown

-As we know, it starts like that; ideas flying in the air and no one there to catch the useful ones and make order out of them.
+As we know, it starts like that; ideas flying and no one there to catch the useful ones and make order out of them.